Find your two U.S. Senators and your U.S. House Representative.

 • Thank them for taking the time to speak with you and be courteous.

-• Explain why you are meeting and be clear about what issue you are advocating for or concern you have.
+• Explain why you are calling and be clear about what issue you are advocating for or concern you have.

 • This could be a request to support funding for a key agency or program, vote for or against an upcoming piece of legislation or amendment, or express your appreciation or concern with an executive or congressional action.

-• Specific information, anecdotes, and stories are useful for policymakers in these discussions, but be brief.
+• Explain the impact.
+Specific information, anecdotes, and stories are useful for policymakers in these discussions, but be brief.
 Most calls are expected to last just a minute or two, and staffers are mainly taking tallies of how many people are calling in support or opposition on an issue.
-Personal and local stories are best – how do these policies or funding impact you?
+Personal and local stories are best – how do these policies or funding impact you, your research, your organization, your community, and the nation's progress?
 Why is this issue important to you?

 • Offer to provide further information if needed on the topic.